Ultimate Invasion: Epilogue (Ultimate Universe #1 one-shot)

-One week later, a news report states that thousands of lives were lost in the Manhattan area as the newsman lists a few names on a database that are speculated as having perished, which includes but are not limited to Emily Osborn, Norman Osborn, and May Parker.
-In the following news of international events during this period of upheaval, it's stated that on Hi No Kuni, a mysterious incident occurred in which a car explosively collided with a bicycle on the street, putting the driver is in serious condition while the bicyclist escaped without a scratch.
-There are also breakouts of regional infighting in the Upper and Lower Kingdoms and supposedly an insurgence occurring against the rule of Lord Ra and Lord Khonshu.
-The newsman speculates on Tony Stark's motive for the attack, while stating the public may never know why he did it, and that he has presumably perished in the blast.
-What they don't know is that Tony secretly survived along with his allies, suggesting the forming of a resistance effort against the council.

 Publication history

 Ultimate Invasion is a four-issue Marvel Comics limited series written by Jonathan Hickman, drawn by Bryan Hitch and colored by Alex Sinclair, which reintroduces the Ultimate Comics universe created by Brian Michael Bendis.
 Originally, Donny Cates was going to write Ultimate Invasion, as it follows up on his inclusion of the Maker in his Venom run, but after he got into a severe car accident, Hickman was brought on board as the new writer, ultimately going in a different direction.
 Cates was given a special thanks in the credits of the first issue.

 Hickman, in an interview, said "[Revisiting the idea of Ultimate Comics] couldn't be replicating or revisiting what Brian did in the original Ultimates - creating a streamlined, modernized version that would eventually become the spine of the MCU, and it certainly couldn't be what I did, which was a final chapter of a pre-existing universe.
 We also thought the very idea of Ultimate Comics needed to be inverted from what the original universe was - we wanted this to be something that could really only exist in the comic space: a new way of thinking about, and enjoying, a new version of the Marvel Universe.
 I'm pretty happy to say that it feels like we’ve accomplished those things and we’re very excited for everyone to get to read it."